We head out from home on foot to survey flooding that, like our winter snow, is the highest in many years.

 It was a few years before we saw flooding again, the first time for Brenna.
 Hunter was kind to keep her feet from the cold.

 The next year saw a little flooding but nothing to impede a princess.

 More years have passed.
-Laura and Kayla are grown and moved out and Hunter is in the throes of teen apathy, leaving this survey to Jess and I, our French exchange student Alexis and Brenna, who is standing curiously still aside the path ahead, facing riverside brambles.
+Laura and Kayla are now grown, leaving the survey to our French exchange student Alexis and Brenna who is standing curiously still aside the path ahead, facing riverside brambles.

 “Those squirrels are staring at me,” she explains as we approach.

 “I used to work in an office there,” I say to Alexis, pointing.
 “I quit because it was too far from home.”
 He laughs since we’ve walked less than a mile.